yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 Note that we use the State Transition Matrix F to propagate the initial error covariance.

 ### 1.6 Process Model: External Influence
 In the first part of our prediction model, we assumed a **constant velocity**.
-But that is not always the case in real-world.
+But that is not always the case in the real world.
 External forces may cause a system to accelerate.
 There may be changes that are not related to the state itself.
 Thus, we assume a **linear acceleration**.

 We use Newton's Equation of Motion to update our model: